Rite of Christian Initiation of Adults (RCIA)

 Catechumens are people who have not been baptized and are seeking to enter the Catholic Church through all of the Sacraments of Initiation – Baptism, Eucharist and Confirmation.
 Candidates are people who have already been baptized in a Christian tradition recognized by the Catholic Church, but are seeking full initiation into the Catholic Church through the sacraments of Eucharist and Confirmation.

-To find out how you can receive handouts of RCIA session plans included in AC publications, including the Leaders' Manual, Catechist Manual, and Participant's Book, please contact the Office of Lifelong Faith Formation.
-Discount rates available for ACM resources published by LTP through Office of Lifelong Faith Formation and RCIA.
+If you are an RCIA director and need handouts of RCIA session plans included in ACM publications, including the Leaders' Manual, Catechist Manual, and Participant's Book, please contact Camille.
+Discount rates available for ACM resources published by LTP through the Office of RCIA.